SecretsMarket/SecretsExchange/README.md

 Secrets are split into 3 parts so that three validators can see portions but not all of the secret when validating its contents.

+Validators ensure secrets aren't resold based on public descriptions of the secrets.

 Keep callback contracts are included for Keep integration

 Ideally the owner of the contract is transferred to an Aragon DAO so onlyOwner modifier specifies a group rather than one address for decentralized governance if that is desired by deployer.